Audiovisual Arts and Media Studies

 Core course components

-• Introduction to Media and Audiovisual Culture Studies
+• Introduction to Audiovisual Culture and Media Research;

 Academic Staff

 Riho Västrik is a documentary filmmaker and producer who has taught at BFM since 2009.
-He is the curator of the Audiovisual Media BA study programme and the Documentary Film MA study program.
+He is the curator of the Documentary Film MA study program and Professor of Documentary Film.

 Pia Tikka is Research Professor at the Baltic Film, Media, Arts and Communication School.
 She has joined MEDIT after winning Estonian Research Council’s Top Researcher Grant.